-ADJ-12 - Introduction to Criminalistics 3 units (Same as JUS-12) CSU (C-ID AJ 150)
+ADJ-12 - Introduction to Criminalistics (Same as JUS-12)

 Criminalistics is the application of science to the solution of crimes.
 This course will introduce the student to the breadth and complexities of scientifically examining physical evidence relating to criminal matters.
 The course offers insight, basic knowledge, and applicable skills for the collection, categorization, analysis, interpretation, and reporting of crime-related evidence.
 The categories of inceptive evidence, identification evidence, associative evidence, and corroborative evidence will be explored, and the pattern, chemical, and biological types of evidence will be examined.
 54 hours lecture and 18 hours laboratory.